NYSE chief says has not given up on Aramco IPO listing

-RIYADH (Reuters) - The head of the New York Stock Exchange (ICE.N) said on Thursday he had not given up on the initial public offering (IPO) of Saudi Arabian oil company Aramco and that he was in dialogue with the kingdom’s authorities about the process.
+RIYADH, Oct 26 (Reuters) - The head of the New York Stock Exchange said on Thursday he had not given up on the initial public offering (IPO) of Saudi Arabian oil company Aramco and that he was in dialogue with the kingdom’s authorities about the process.

 Asked by a reporter whether he had given up, NYSE Group President Thomas Farley replied: “No.”